allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_an_mlops_engineer.md

 Now, another way of doing this is to actually use what you can see here, which is `task.execute_remotely`.
 What this line specifically will do, is when you run the file right here.
 Let me just do that real quick.
-So if we do `python setup/example_task_CPU.py` what will happen is ClearML will do the `task.init` like it would always do, but then it would encounter the `task.execute_remotely` and what that will tell ClearML is say okay, take all of this code, take all of the packages that are installed, take all of the things that you would normally take as part of the experiment manager, but stop executing right here and then send the rest, send everything through to a ClearML agent or to the queue
+So if we do `python setup/example_task_CPU.py` what will happen is ClearML will do the `Task.init` like it would always do, but then it would encounter the `task.execute_remotely` and what that will tell ClearML is say okay, take all of this code, take all of the packages that are installed, take all of the things that you would normally take as part of the experiment manager, but stop executing right here and then send the rest, send everything through to a ClearML agent or to the queue